You can study individual units for personal or professional development without having to apply for a full QUT course.

 Primary specialist teachers need knowledge and understanding of how to integrate Health and physical education within the other key learning areas.
 This unit provides you with the opportunity to experience and learn the connection between physical activity and health and its role in meeting the developmental needs of children.
 Additionally, you will participate in a range of learning experiences appropriate to the developmental needs of children and acquire the skills necessary to safely deliver student learning in an open environment.
 Topics include principles of the health and physical education years 1-10 syllabus; motor skill development and ability related expectations for teaching HPE; planning for quality instruction and linking physical activity with health; planning and teaching HPE; classroom management and safety issues.

 This unit engages with contemporary screen productions and the ways in which they look and sound.
-It aids you to develop an appreciation of the artistic and production practices of key individuals and studios.
+It assists you to develop an appreciation of the artistic and cinematic production practices of key individuals and studios.
 The styles of recent screen productions (how they look and sound) are the result of past and contemporary creative innovations associated with key individuals, production houses, and studios over an extended period of time.
-This unit considers the styles of screen productions such as movies, television shows, and video games as being the result of evolving production practices, technological developments, individual and collaborative creative endeavours, and audience expectations.
+This unit considers the styles of screen productions such as motion pictures as being the result of evolving production practices, technological developments, individual and collaborative creative endeavours, and audience expectations.

 Emerging environmental, demographic, economic, cultural and digital forces are shaping young peoples' lives around the globe and increasing their intercultural encounters.
 This unit will provide you with opportunities to develop your capacity to teach in an interconnected, diverse and rapidly changing world.
 Building on your knowledge and expertise gained from your core units, the unit considers how learners can critically examine global developments that are significant to both the world at large and their own lives.
 A variety of subject matter drawn from frameworks for global education including; global competence, intercultural education, global citizenship education, values education and education for sustainable development, will be considered through which key principles and practices of contemporary pedagogy will be explored.
 You will apply your understanding of a global and intercultural outlook to your education setting.